-The Château de Saint Brisson sur Loire was a massive and exceptional fortress with curtain walls 20 metres high and 4.5 metres thick.
+The Château de Saint Brisson sur Loire was a massive and exceptional fortress with ramparts 20 metres high and 4.5 metres thick.

-Strategically located, it overlooked the Loire and was at the end of the Berry province, not far from the Orléans and Burgundy regions.
-This branch of the river has since been drained for the
+Strategically located, it overlooked the Loire at the end of the province of Berry, not far from Orléans and Burgundy.
+This branch of the Loire has since been drained to make way for the Canal

-construction of the Canal Latéral de la Loire (see below the illustration made in 1600 showing the Loire just in front of the castle).
+Latéral de la Loire (see the illustration below, dating from 1600, showing the Loire in front of the castle).

-The history of the castle goes back to 1061 when we find traces of its existence in the texts with its lord, Robert de Saint Brisson.
+The history of the castle dates back to 1061, when we find traces of its existence in the texts of its lord, Robert de Saint Brisson.
 In 1135, Louis VI, known as Louis le Gros, King

-of France, besieged the castle and ruined it.
-Indeed, its owner at the time took advantage of the location of his fortress to plunder merchants and travellers who passed through.
+of France, besieged the castle and destroyed it.
+In fact, its owner at the time took advantage of the location of his fortress to plunder merchants and travellers passing through.

-Following this, the castle came into the possession of the Counts of Sancerre until 1290 and was rebuilt.
-It then passed into the hands of the de Nevers and then into the hands of the Seguier family in 1567.
+The castle was then owned by the Counts of Sancerre until 1290, when it was rebuilt.
+It then passed into the hands of the de Nevers family and, in 1567, to the Seguier family.
 The Seguiers

-decided to turn it into a residential castle rather than a fortress.
-The building underwent many transformations for this purpose.
+decided to turn it into a residence rather than a fortress.
+To this end, the building underwent many transformations.

-During the Revolution, in 1793, almost half of the castle was demolished.
+During the Revolution of 1793, almost half of the castle was demolished.

-In the 19th century, the castle was refurbished and modernised.
+In the 19th century, the castle was renovated and modernised.